shkschneider/czar/README.md

 This is a **toy language**, used as a playground of mine to learn more about languages and compilation.
 It currently is written in Lua and transpiles to C.

+> Someone had good intentions at each step along the way, but nobody stopped to ask why

 ## Phylosophy

 - Explicit - Safe(r) - Modular